EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 **Preface:** To use the Mayflash DolphinBar, you need to blacklist it from Steam to properly allow it to work with Dolphin in Game Mode.

 **Note:** This section is specifically for the Mayflash Dolphinbar.
-Read: #how-to-configure-real-wiimotes, for information on how to configure `Real Wiimotes`.
+For Real Wiimotes, read: [How to Configure Real Wiimotes](#how-to-configure-real-wiimotes).

 #### How to Use a Mayflash DolphinBar in Game Mode